Federal workers caught in the middle apply for unemployment

 The Labor Department has said that federal employees who aren’t working during the shutdown can collect unemployment, while those who are on the job without pay cannot.

 But the rules are being applied unevenly.
-California, for example, is encouraging everyone affected by the shutdown to apply for unemployment, even those still on the job.
+California Gov. Gavin Newsom, for example, said the state will give benefits to people still on the job despite the federal guidance prohibiting it.

+“The good news is we’re going to do it, and shame on them,” he told TSA workers during a visit Thursday to Sacramento International Airport.

+He said workers in California’s employment development department may authorize benefits for federal employees who are still working and that he’s confident those workers will pay the state back.

 The rules made no sense to Charisma Banks, whose husband is deployed on a ship with the Coast Guard.
 The Chesapeake, Virginia, mother of a 9-year-old boy called the state unemployment office to ask whether her husband could qualify for benefits.
 She was told no.